Skip to main content Skip to footer

 Naturalisation as a British Citizen

-The UK Home Office recognises dual nationality so applicants do not have to give up their existing nationality/nationalities to acquire British citizenship.
+The UK Home Office recognises dual citizenship so applicants do not have to give up their existing nationality/nationalities to acquire British citizenship.

-There are three main routes to British naturalisation:
+There are three main routes to British citizenship:

-• marriage or civil partnership with a British national;
+1. marriage or civil partnership with a British citizen

-• (for EEA nationals and their dependants only) completing a qualifying residence period in the UK through the EU Settled Status Scheme (EUSS).
+3. for EEA nationals and their dependants only completing a qualifying residence period in the UK through the EU Settled Status Scheme (EUSS).

 We are specialist British citizenship solicitors recommended by the Legal 500.
-We provide comprehensive legal advice, ensuring your application meets the legal requirements.
-We collate your evidence and prepare detailed submissions to the Home Office.
-Where required, we will also undertake ongoing liaison with the Home Office.
+We provide comprehensive legal advice, ensuring your application to become a British citizen meets the legal requirements.
+We collate your evidence and prepare detailed legal submissions to the Home Office.
+Where required, our lawyers also undertake ongoing liaison with the Home Office where necessary.

 If you would like to discuss your application for naturalisation as a British citizen with one of our specialist British citizenship solicitors in more detail, please visit us by prior appointment in our central London offices or contact us on +44 (0)20 7038 3980, email us at info@rlegal.com or use our online enquiry form.

-We assist individuals outside London and indeed globally via email, telephone and Zoom.
+We assist individuals outside London and indeed globally through email, telephone and Zoom.

-Click on the links below for detailed information about the legal requirements on how to naturalise as a British national and procedure.
+Click on the links below for detailed information about the legal requirements on how to naturalise as a British citizen and procedure.

-An application for naturalisation as a British citizen will be considered by the Home Secretary provided you meet the following requirements:
+An application for naturalisation as a British citizen will be considered by the Home Secretary provided an individual meets the following requirements:

 - you are aged 18 or over and are not of unsound mind;